hkoosha/zte_ipv6_fix/README.md

   is the pinout.
 Also there are i2c, many uart and...
 Find them in `/sys/class`

-- A goahead server is running on port 80, it's a single binary, HTTP POST/GET is handled by some binary, the binary was in `/mnt/jffs2` I guess.
+- A goahead server is running on port 80, it's a single binary, HTTP POST/GET is handled by some other binary file, the binary was in `/mnt/jffs2` I guess.
 Maybe `/etc_ro/cgi-bin/upload.cgi`.
 I don't know if it is possible to find out how to unlock the modem using this file.